benmccormick/benmccormick.github.io/pages/posts/testing-site-performance-with-lighthouse.md

 - Google has a bunch of resources around creating Progressive Web Apps.
 You can find them on [their PWA landing page](https://developers.google.com/web/progressive-web-apps/).

 - It was so easy to make my blog a PWA mostly because it is built on [Gatsby](https://github.com/gatsbyjs/gatsby).
 Worth looking at if you're a web developer who blogs.

-### Subscribe

-Thanks for taking the time to read this post!
-Web development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-If you liked this post you also might want to check out my article from 2015 on [Productive JavaScript Development](https://benmccormick.org/2015/11/25/productive-javascript-development/).